 - Privacy: Polling on PickFu means your ads aren’t yet live.
 The product you’re advertising can remain stealthy if need be.
 All PickFu poll respondents have signed a non-disclosure agreement.

-One of the best ways to replicate the look of Facebook Ads is to create your ads in Facebook, take a screenshot, and then use these screenshots as your PickFu testing options.
+One of the best ways to replicate the look of Facebook ads is to create your ads on Facebook, take a screenshot, and then use these screenshots as your PickFu testing options.
 Here’s an example to walk you through the steps: